A brain to pick, an ear to listen and a nudge in the right direction + £s

 The context

 I started Zylpha in the early 2000s.
-Later, I was introduced to Simon by my accountant, who suggested that I would benefit from an outsiders view of my business.
+Later, I was introduced to Simon by my accountant, who suggested that I would benefit from external input.
 At our first meeting, Simon listened a great deal and somehow seemed to make sense of the tangled web of thoughts, concerns and questions that I had.
 By the end of our first formal meeting he was asking questions that I had never quite managed to articulate.
 He helped me prioritise a list of things that needed to be done.
+He identified quickly that I didn’t like anything to do with admin.
+He told me in no uncertain terms that no matter much I didn’t enjoy it, amongst other things, I was to make sure that the finance function really clicked (“Just make sure the invoices are sent out, and paid on time”).

 Simon has a sixth sense when it comes to business.
 He will identify an issue, an opportunity or a character trait quickly, usually well before anyone else, and be ready with options to debate.
 He would ask the questions that I wished I hadn’t been asked.
-In this way, I was able to learn how to improve the shape and size of my business.
+In this way, I was able to learn how to improve my business.

 Getting started